crpietschmann/portfolio/_posts/2004-09-14-windows-10-tv-commercial-with-steve-ballmer.markdown

 ---
 <!-- more -->

-I don't know if this is legit for sure, but it is pretty funny. <STRONG>Microsoft Windows for only $99, that's right $99!!!!!</STRONG>
+I don't know if this is legit for sure, but it is pretty funny. **Microsoft Windows for only $99, that's right $99!!!!!**

 <A href="http://www.energyradio.fm/content/ballmer.asx">http://www.energyradio.fm/content/ballmer.asx</A>